gregwhitaker/gradle-flatbuffers-plugin/README.md

 For information on building and installing the compiler please refer to the [FlatBuffers Documentation](https://google.github.io/flatbuffers/flatbuffers_guide_building.html).

+##Usage
+Please see the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.github.gregwhitaker.flatbuffers) for instructions on including this plugin in your project.
 ##Bugs and Feedback

 For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/gradle-flatbuffers-plugin/issues).